AppImage/docs.appimage.org/packaging-guide/ways.md

 ## 6. Manually create an AppDir

 Create an AppDir manually, then turn it into an AppImage.
-Start out with the example below, then check the examples on bundling certain applications or type of applications as AppImages from the right-hand side **"Pages"** menu.
+See [Manually creating an AppDir](manual.md).
+Please note that this method should only be your last resort, as the other methods are much more convenient in most cases.
+Manually creating an AppDir is explained mainly to illustrate how things work under the hood.